Klotzi111/ktig/README.md

 // replace the next line with you KeyBinding creation and registration KeyBinding keyBinding = KeyBindingHelper.registerKeyBinding(new KeyBinding("key.MOD.NAME", InputUtil.Type.KEYSYM, GLFW.GLFW_KEY_UNKNOWN, "key.category.MOD"));
 // then register it for some trigger points
 // here MAIN_WINDOW_BIT is used.
-This is trigger point usually used when you want to receive all key events in all guis
+This is the trigger point usually used when you want to receive all key events in all guis
 // NO_VANILLA_BIT is used to avoid being triggered twice (on MAIN_WINDOW_BIT and on vanilla trigger) when there is no gui currently shown
 KTIG.registerKeyBindingForTriggerPoints(keyBinding, KeyBindingTriggerPoints.MAIN_WINDOW_BIT | KeyBindingTriggerPoints.NO_VANILLA_BIT);
 ```